Because of its location, Caguas is known as the “Heart and Center” of Puerto Rico.

 In the town’s City Hall, you can find the Museo de Historia de Caguas, which presents the story of the town, from archaeological findings to the town’s founding.
 There is also a Museo del Tabaco, where you can learn about tobacco production in Puerto Rico, and get to see demonstrations of cigar rolling.

 Caguas is booming with many festivals and cultural activities.

-One of the main events is the Paseo de los Artistas, which takes place the third Saturday of every month.
+One of the main events is the Paseo de los Artistas, which takes place on the third Saturday of every month.
 This recurrent outdoor festival highlights local artists in every sphere.
 Be ready to walk, eat, drink, dance, and appreciate the works of both Puerto Rican and international creators that have made this space their workshop.
 Another event is the Al Fresco Culinary Show.
-This event gathers people to savor creole food and creative presentations of local and international dishes at a variety of food trucks and kiosks.
+This event gathers people to savor Creole food and creative presentations of local and international dishes at a variety of food trucks and kiosks.

 Where to Eat